rhel-labs/instruqt/satellite-advanced-testing/03-rex-pull-mode/assignment.md

 This command is run to remove `rhel1` from the satellite server so that we can register it again to show REX pull mode is automatically enabled.

-Register `rhel1` to show automatic configuration of REX pull mode.
+Register `rhel1` to show automatic configuration of REX pull mode
 ==================================================================

 You can re-use the registration command created at the beginning of this activity to register `rhel1`.
 It will be configured with REX pull mode on.